rgibert/rgibert.github.io/_docs/code.md

 ## Reverse Order Of Events

-Append the following to the ends:
+Append the following to the end of your query.
 ~~~
 | reverse
 ~~~